markormesher/android-fab/README.md

 ### Speed-Dial Menu

-The speed-dial menu can be enabled by creating a class that extends `SpeedDialMenuAdapter` and then calling `setSpeedDialMenuAdapter(...)` on the FAB.

-The adapter class methods are [fab/src/main/java/uk/co/markormesher/android_fab/SpeedDialMenuAdapter.kt](documented in-situ).
+The speed-dial menu is enabled by creating a class that extends `SpeedDialMenuAdapter` and passing it to `fab.setSpeedDialMenuAdapter(...)`.
+The adapter class methods are [documented in-situ](fab/src/main/java/uk/co/markormesher/android_fab/SpeedDialMenuAdapter.kt).

 :warning: See the note below on [click action priority](#note-click-action-priority).